MikeWorldYt/ANT-system/README.md

 ├── 📁 98.Review <-- Support Folder
 ```

+> 🛈 Is inside of the main category;

+For each folder add an incremental enumeration with two digits, followed by a '.', followed by the Categories Name

 ### 1.3 The Levels 3 - Subcategories, Topics or Theme.
-> 🛈 Is inside of the Category folder;

-For each folder add an incremental enumeration with two digits, followed by a '.', followed by the Topic's Name, all without spaces.
 ```Structure
 📁 03.Category
 │